invertase/react-native-apple-authentication/README.md

 In the case you are using the function `getCredentialStateForUser` on a simulator, this error will always be fired.
 You should test your code on a real device.

+Sometimes simply removing the simulator from your Apple Developer account, and letting it be re-added when you auth again in the simulator, does the trick: https://github.com/invertase/react-native-apple-authentication/issues/9#issuecomment-670096191

 ## License